almatbaagy/Startup-Financial-Dashboard-Projections/README.md

-# Startup Financial Dashboard & Projections
+# Project Name: Startup Financial Dashboard & Projections

 This project contains financial projections and dashboards used to analyze and forecast startup business performance.
 It includes a Power BI dashboard and Excel sheet detailing key financial metrics, along with a PDF summary of the financial projections.